cms-opendata-workshop/workshop-lesson-root/_episodes/08-analysis-physics.md

 {: .challenge}

 > ## Why NanoAOD?
 > The NanoAOD format is a small version of the MiniAOD format (which is a small version of the AOD format) with a size of about 1 kB/Event.
-Going towards Run 3 and 4 of the LHC, this format will be very likely the default for most CMS analyses to be able to process an unprecedented amount of data!
+For the moment, all CMS open data are in the AOD format, but the Run2 data, once released, will be made available in the MiniAOD and NanoAOD formats.
+For this tutorial, we will use specially prepared files derived from Run1 AOD mimicking NanoAOD format.
 {: .keypoints}

 > ## Why *reduced* NanoAOD?
-> Note that the used NanoAOD files are reduced versions recreated with open CMS data and simulation from 2012, but you will most likely not see any difference!
+> Note that the used NanoAOD files are reduced versions recreated with open CMS data and simulation from 2012.
+The NanoAOD format for Run2 data will be different and contain more information.
 {: .checklist}

 ## Download the required datasets